miaucl/bring-api/README.md

   BringItemOperation.ADD)
 ```

-### Add multiple items with the same name but different specifications.
+### Add multiple items with the same name but different specifications

 When adding items with the same name the parameter `uuid` is required, otherwise the previous item will be matched by `itemId` and it's specification will be overwritten